StevenJL/periodoxical/README.md

 ]
 ```

+##### Example 2 - using the `limit` key.

-**Example 2:** As a ruby dev, I want to generate the next 3 datetime blocks of 9:00AM - 10:30AM and 2:00PM - 2:30PM on Sundays, after May 23, 2024
+As a ruby dev, I want to generate the next 3 datetime blocks of 9:00AM - 10:30AM and 2:00PM - 2:30PM on Sundays, after May 23, 2024
 using the `limit` key.

 ```rb